COVID-19 updates from South Essex College

 If you require an exemption card, please speak to your tutor.

-We are encouraging students and staff to walk or cycle to college where ever possible and will be increasing our capacity for bike storage.
+We are encouraging students and staff to walk or cycle to college where ever possible.
 We are also staggering start times so that people traveling by public transport can do so outside of busy work times.